 To keep a good work-study balance as a full-time student we recommend to keep work commitment to about 20 hours a week, especially when you are a freshman.
 If you are a part-time student, you may be still able to keep your full-time work schedule.
 If you live within 30-to-45-minute commute to school, we recommend keeping your school and work commitment to maximum of 50 hours per week.
 If you need to spend more time to commute to and from the school, you should consider taking a lighter load.

-The program lays out foundation for being a general health practitioner of Oriental Medicine only.
-However, the school offers students several specialized externship opportunities where students can learn and apply specialty treatment, i.e. orthopedics or prenatal care, etc.
+The program lays out foundation for being a general health practitioner of East Asian Medicine only.
+However, the school offers students several specialized internship opportunities where students can learn and apply specialty treatment, i.e. orthopedics or prenatal care, etc.

-Aspects of the Oriental Medicine include: Acupuncture, oriental massage (Shiatsu/Tuina), traditional Chinese Herbology, Japanese Meridian Therapy, Traditional Chinese Medicine Nutrition and Qi Gong.
+Aspects of East Asian Medicine include: Acupuncture, Bodywork (Shiatsu/Tuina), traditional Chinese Herbology, Japanese Meridian Therapy, Traditional Chinese Medicine Nutrition, and Qi Gong.

 Examples of treatment techniques include: traditional, shallow and contact needling, seven-star needling, cupping, direct and indirect moxibustion, shonishin, auricular acupuncture, e-stim, etc.